StevenBlack/vocab/readme.md

 ### preternatural
 Beyond the course of nature—almost supernatural.
-The forest can be preternaturally quiet—so quiet that it's not natural. prevaricate Not quite fibbing, but close.
-When you prevaricate, you make vague or misleading statements without telling an outright falsehood.
-If you don't want to go somewhere and you're feeling healthy, "I can't make it tonight.
-I'm sick" is a lie; "I'm not sure I can make it tonight.
-I'll get there if I can but don't wait for me" is a prevarication.
+The forest can be preternaturally quiet—so quiet that it's not natural.

+### prevaricate
+To make vague or misleading statements without telling an outright falsehood.

 ### prima facie